Carolinapm354/MIT_3D_Flood_Map/README.md

 });

 ```
-Then we must iterates over each element (child) in the scenes array using the forEach loop.
+Then we must iterate over each element (child) in the scenes array using the forEach loop.
 For each child, it accesses the userData property, which presumably holds additional data about the child.

 The latitude and longitude of the current child's center are extracted from userData and stored in Center_Lat and Center_Lon.
 A temporary distance (tempDistance) is calculated between the clicked location's latitude and longitude (latitude and longitude) and the current child's center latitude and longitude.